matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/PrependSegment.md

 -  It accepts the following parameter(s):
     - `$table` ([`DataTable`](../../../Piwik/DataTable.md)) &mdash;

-    - `$prependSegmentFilter` (`string`) &mdash;
+    - `$prependSegment` (`string`) &mdash;
-       The segment to prepend if a segmentFilter is defined.
+       The segment to prepend if a segment is already defined.
 Make sure to include A condition, eg the segment should end with ';' or ','

 <a name="filter" id="filter"></a>
 <a name="filter" id="filter"></a>